The World Series of Beer Pong X

 What is a World Series of Beer Pong Satellite™ Tournament?

 This is a tournament held at a local bar or venue where the winning team will receive a free paid entrance into The World Series of Beer Pong.
-This includes all registration fees, as well as a four night hotel stay at The Flamingo Hotel and Casino.
+This includes all registration fees, as well as a four night hotel stay at host property.

 How do I run a World Series of Beer Pong Satellite Tournament?